 China issues comprehensive regulations on internet finance

-The average size of a loan to small and medium sized enterprises and individual businesses on MYbank is about 9.900 yuan ($1.469) according to minority stakeholder Ant financial.
-As of the end of september 2018, the latest figures available, nearly 9.78 million of such businesses had received a cumulative total more than 1.19 trillion yuan in loans through the online platform.
+The average size of a loan to small and medium-sized enterprises and individual businesses on MYbank is about 9.900 yuan ($1.469) according to minority stakeholder Ant financial.
+As of the end of September 2018, the latest figures available, nearly 9.78 million of such businesses had received a cumulative total of more than 1.19 trillion yuan in loans through the online platform.
 The non-performing loan ratio was about 1 percent.
-With internet banking every customers is a VIP.
+With internet banking, every customer is a VIP.